- Karla Brown, Guest Services Staff

 Vesterheim staff members can give presentations to cultural, community, and church groups on a variety of topics.
 Staff speakers will give presentations to groups visiting Decorah, to groups in their own towns (subject to schedule availability), or online as a virtual presentation.

 Below is a complete list of prepared presentations.
-If you have questions about additional topics or outreach opportunities, contact Kim Toussaint, Vesterheim Associate Director of Development, ktoussaint@vesterheim.org
+If you have questions about additional topics or outreach opportunities, contact Kim Toussaint, Vesterheim Annual Giving and Membership Manager, ktoussaint@vesterheim.org.

 To arrange for a presentation or ask a question, fill out the ‘Request a Speaker’ form on this page.
 A Vesterheim staff member will contact you as soon as possible regarding your request.